BV-BRC/BV-BRC-Docs/docroot/tutorial/comprehensive_genome_analysis/comprehensive_genome_analysis.md

 ## Selecting a contig file interface for CGA

-Please refer to the Annotation service tutorial for instructions on selecting contigs for annotation (https://alpha.bv-brc.org/docs/tutorial/genome_annotation/genome_annotation.html).
+Please refer to the [Genome Annotation Service Tutorial](../genome_annotation/genome_annotation.html) for instructions on selecting contigs for annotation.

 ## Setting Parameters for the Annotation part of the CGA